Bree-B/Bree-B.GitHub.io/About.md

     I came to GIS through the confluence of my passion for data, communication, community connection, and art.
-I'm drawn to projects that help everyday people understand why decisions are made the way they are — spatial work that stays connected to community and Country, not locked away in a technical report.
+I'm drawn to projects that help everyday people understand why decisions are made the way they are — spatial work that stays connected to Community and Country, not locked away in a technical report.
   </p>